kaliberjs/build/library/README.md

 )
 ```

+❗ The key `kaliber` is deleted from the `config` by a special loader as it is reserved to store configuration for the build and serve code.

 If you need the configuration in a client component, pass it in using the props:
 ```
   <Test prop='value' configForClient={config.client} />